-Media and advertising was the most popular career choice for creative arts and design students identified by a 2019 survey of more than 74,000 undergraduates carried out by Trendence UK, a GTI business.
-Around a sixth (16.5%) of students of creative arts and design, a group of subjects that includes music, who participated in the survey said they were interested in this area.
+Media and advertising was the most popular career choice for creative arts and design students identified by a 2020 survey of more than 71,000 undergraduates carried out by Cibyl, a research business owned by the same company as TARGETjobs.
+Just over one in ten (10.9%) of students of creative arts and design, a group of subjects that includes music, who participated in the survey said they were interested in this area.
 The most popular careers for creative arts and design students were as follows:

 |Hospitality, leisure and tourism||8.7|